MGGGGL12-maker/Games_in_C/README.md

 3 - One at time,the person will attack other character from rival team;

-4 - Wait 4 seconds after your team's character played;
+4 - Wait 4 seconds after your team's character played; (Be patient)

 5 - After everyone on a team has played, the turn will pass to the opposing team;